 Northumberland is a perfect destination for taking a break of any length.
 There is an abundance of charm and beauty around every corner with attractions to suit every visitor’s tastes and hobbies.
 Home to the beautiful Cheviot Hills, historic Hadrian’s Wall and the Northumberland National Park, with its award-winning Dark Skies, this Northernmost county is a super place for a getaway.
 With miles of countryside, glorious fresh air, exhilarating walks and plenty of wildlife you’ll be spoiled for choice when deciding what to do.

 For truly appreciating the dramatic beauty of Northumberland, the National Park is an essential part of any itinerary.
 The dramatic landscape of the Cheviots presents an abundance of pretty, hidden valleys, waterfalls and woodlands.
 Walking opportunities are everywhere – the National Park alone boasts more than 600 miles of marked footpaths.
 By night the Park is equally spectacular as it forms part of the Northumberland International Dark Sky Park.
 It is Europe’s largest area of protected night sky and thus fantastic for stargazing and astronomy enthusiasts.
 To discover more about the region’s extensive Roman past, Hadrian’s Wall is a must-see.
 Starting from Steel Rigg, try a fantastic, scenic walk along the wall, taking in some of the best sections and including the famous Sycamore Gap.
 Situated by the Wall, visit The Sill, a brand new visitor attraction to explore the landscape, history, culture and heritage of Northumberland.

-Northumberland is a fabulous all year round destination.
-Towns such as the historic, bustling Alnwick are always open for shopping, eating out or wandering the winding cobbled streets.
+Northumberland is a fabulous all-year-round destination.
+Historic towns such as Alnwick or Hexham, or the bustling Morpeth are always open for shopping, eating out or wandering the winding cobbled streets.
 Be sure to visit one of the Northumberland markets on your stay to soak up the atmosphere and sample local produce.
-Attractive coastal villages such as Alnmouth, Craster and Bamburgh are well worth a visit at any time of year whether to soak up their seaside charm or sample the local art or cuisine.
+Attractive coastal villages such as Alnmouth, Craster and Bamburgh are well worth a visit at any time of year, whether to enjoy their seaside charm or sample the local art or cuisine.